CrackerCat/ReZygisk/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The modified functions have been tested.
 - [ ] Used the same indentation as the rest of the project.
 - [ ] Updated documentation (changelog).
-- [ ] Is a documented feature by Discord.

 ## Additional information